julielinx/julielinx.github.io/_posts/2020-03-16-02_define_process.md

 ### Extras from the future

-- Related entries to the preprocessing questions listed in The Problem
+- Entries related to the preprocessing questions listed in The Problem section
   - Missing Values
     - [Entry 12 - Missing Values](https://julielinx.github.io/blog/12_missing_values/)
   - Categorical variables